Monday, April 17th, 2023, 0645-1900

 We had a 2000′ climb to start the day, glad we saved it for the morning while it was still cool.
 Instead of waking up to the 30s, temps were in the 50’s!
 We got a great start before sunrise and were flying up the Waterpocket Fold.
 From afar, the feature looks like a giant homogeneous slab of white sandstone.
 But there are many peaks and valleys, ripples and rumples.
 It was incredible to see how varied the formation was up close.
 As the name suggests, there were many pools of water but also tiny microcosms of habitat, including juniper and pinon pine.
 We spotted a harrier hawk and later a huge jackrabbit, that went bounding from a pocket of brush over a rise.
 I wished I could so easily travel the diverse topography.

 Near the top, we all got cell phone reception.
 We could see Lake Powell and the town of Bullfrog glistening in the morning light.
 We stopped for awhile to play with our phones.
-I found it amusing that we could so easily be distracted from the sublime beauty we were surrounded by but we are children of the modern world, not quite ready to give up on our social connections.
-I was surprised to see some of the news of the trail.
+I found it amusing that we could so easily be distracted from the sublime beauty we were surrounded by.
+But we are children of the modern world, not quite ready to give up on our social connections.
+I was surprised to see some of the news from the trail.
 A few we had met in Moab had to be helicopter rescued from Dark Canyon but several others had made it through and were in Hanksville.
-The packrafters we’d met had posted the incredible video of their journey on YouTube.
+The packrafters we’d met had posted their incredible video of their journey on YouTube.
 And there were more woes ahead with snow drama in Bryce and the Grand Canyon.

-But we had our own challenges yet to focus on, namely getting down from the high mounds of sandstone we’d climbed.
+We had our own challenges yet to focus on, namely getting down from the high mounds of sandstone we’d climbed.
 Getting up had not been too bad.
-One basically goes straight up the sandstone faces, defying gravity with a complex coefficient of friction dependant on what’s left of the tread of one’s trail runners.
+One basically goes straight up the sandstone faces, defying gravity with a complex coefficient of friction dependent on what’s left of the tread of one’s trail runners.
 It’s difficult to calculate when exactly the angle of the rock becomes too steep…sliding is the dead giveaway.
 But all of the slabs were a reasonable angle and there were cairns to guide the best way.

 Getting down was all about navigating the very complex and fantastical Stevens Canyon.
 The description of the route sounded pretty intimidating, but the rewards were many.
 For the past 2 days I’d been saying that the canyons were each my new favorite canyon.
 Now seeing Stevens from above and inside, I couldn’t imagine how any other canyon could surpass it.
 Lower Muley Twist and Halls Canyon had also both been rather straightforward and nontechnical, but Stevens keeps you on your toes!

 We had to navigate in and out of the main channel multiple times due to giant pour offs.
 One of the descents involved some ledge switchbacks and scrambling.
 Thankfully we didn’t need to take our packs off all day but there was some passing of poles.
 We all took turns navigating throughout the day but Artemis was the natural leader on the scrambling parts.
 She’s a better mountain goat and good at finding the best way.
 She’s from Washington, so the rugged Cascades and Olympics are in her blood.
-She’s also a very accomplished long distance hiker, with about as many trails and miles as Stellar and I. She hiked the CDT same year as me, 2019, as well as the PNT last year.
+She’s also a very accomplished long distance hiker, with about as many trails and miles as Stellar and I. She hiked the CDT same year as me, 2019, as well as the PNT in 2022.

 We stopped for lunch at a series of cascading tinajas, the gurgle of the water reverberating magically off the curved and overhanging canyon sidewalls so that it sounded like there was a waterfall above our heads.
 The acoustical tricks of these natural amphitheaters are incredible.
 I thought about how it would take thousands if not hundreds of thousands of dollars to recreate such a scene…and still not get it right.
 Human architecture could never surpass the bounty and complexity of what’s found in the Utah wilderness, let alone the western US.